-Prior to the ECT serving their induction, the headteacher and appropriate body must agree that the post is suitable.
+Prior to the ECT serving their induction, the headteacher and appropriate body must agree that the post is suitable and that the ECT has a mentor as well as 10% of their contracted hours protected for ECT study.

 For a full-time ECT, the induction period will typically last for 2 academic years.
 Part-time ECTs will serve a full-time equivalent.
 Up to one term of continuous employment may count towards completion of the induction period.